simple-crypto/simple-website/vision.md

 identifying good case studies may require expensive reverse engineering efforts that are of limited scientific interest.
 It may also lead to the discovery of bugs in deployed products, leading to complex responsible disclosure issues.
-By identifying practically-relevent targets for testing new attacks, the SIMPLE-Crypto Association finally aims at serving as a constructive interface between academic and industrial research.
+By identifying practically-relevent targets for testing new attacks, the SIMPLE-Crypto Association aims at serving as a constructive interface between academic and industrial research.

 **References**